 9.1.2.1 General

-The VAE capabilities (VAE client and VAE server) utilize configuration management service procedures of SEAL to support V2X services for unicast and multicast delivery over LTE-Uu.
+The VAE capabilities (VAE client and VAE server) utilize configuration management service procedures of SEAL to support V2X services for unicast delivery over LTE-Uu.
 The configuration management service of SEAL is utilized for offline configuration (before the V2X UE is receiving the V2X service from the V2X application specific server) and online configuration (during the V2X UE is receiving the V2X service from the V2X application specific server).

 9.1.2.2 Information flows